Effective Date: June 06, 2013

 (c) for any matter involving the OIG - the Counsel to the Inspector General.

-(3) Service of process and related actions for garnishment of wages for child support or alimony are governed by the provisions of 5 C.F.R.
-Pts.
+(3) Service of process and related actions for garnishment of wages for child support or alimony are governed by the provisions of Processing Garnishment Orders for Child Support and Alimony, 5 CFR pts.
 581, 582 and provide, among other things, for NASA counsel offices to accept service of process as agents for NASA.
-NASA counsel offices accepting service of process must advise and coordinate with the NASA Shared Services Center (NSSC) because NSSC inputs payroll data for NASA civil servants.
+NASA counsel offices accepting service of process will advise and coordinate with the NASA Shared Services Center (NSSC) because NSSC inputs payroll data for NASA civil servants.
 In such instances, the CFR provisions should be directly consulted.

 (a) Service of Process for Private Actions is generally voluntary; Centers may provide otherwise.
 Occasionally, efforts are made to serve process on NASA employees or contractor employees while they are on duty and on NASA- owned or controlled property.
 Without a Center-specific regulation, though, employees should be notified that process is sought to be personally served upon them and that they may accept such service of process, but they need not be required to accept such service of process.
 The process server should be informed of this policy and of whatever decision the employee makes.
 Accordingly, absent Center-specific directive, security guards should not accept personal service of process (including complaints or subpoenas) on behalf of or for NASA, its employees, or onsite contractor employees.

-(b) Subpoenas duces tecum (i.e., for documents) in litigation not involving NASA for documents should be handled in accordance with 14 C.F.R.
-Pt.
+(b) Subpoenas duces tecum (i.e., for documents) in litigation not involving NASA for documents should be handled in accordance with Demand for Information or Testimony Service on Agency Employees, 14 CFR pt.
 1263.

 b.
 Each Chief Counsel, taking into consideration the facts and circumstances of the action or proceeding, will forward, in a timely manner and by means appropriate to the situation, notice to the Office of the General Counsel and provide pertinent documents concerning the action or proceeding and information relevant to the alleged activities or personnel of the Center or Component Facility.